psu-libraries/contentdmtools/docs/batchCreateCompoundObjects.md

       * `Directory` as the first column, followed by `Title`.
 This should contain the name of the subdirectory where the compound object files are stored in the batch directory.
       * `File Name` as the last column.
 4. Open PowerShell and navigate to where [contentdm-tools](https://github.com/psu-libraries/contentdmtools) are saved.
 It may be easier to navigate to this folder using Windows File Explorer and hold the shift key while right-clicking to select "Open PowerShell window here."
-5. Use the command `batchCreateCompoundObjects.ps1 -path C:\path\to\batch` to process batch of compound objects.
-By default, only metadata and images are processed.
-You can use the following parameters as well.
+5. Use the command `batchCreateCompoundObjects.ps1 -path C:\path\to\batch` to process batch of compound objects as described above.
+The outputs can be customized by using the following parameters:
-     * `-ocr` to run Tesseract and tell it what to do.
+     * `-ocr` will set the TXT and PDF outputs from Tesseract and Ghostscript
        * `text` to only generate TXT transcripts
        * `PDF` to only generate a 200 ppi searchable PDF
        * `both` to generate both TXT transcripts and a searchable PDF
-     * `-originals` to specify what to do with the original TIF images
+     * `-originals`  will specify what to do with the original TIF images
        * `keep` to save the originals
        * `discard` to delete them
-     * Example: `batchCreateCompoundObjects.ps1 -ocr both -originals keep -path G:\pstsc_01822\2019-07\`
+     * Example: `batchCreateCompoundObjects.ps1 -ocr text -originals discard -path G:\pstsc_01822\2019-07\` will only create TXT transcripts (no PDF) and discard the original TIF images.

 ### Adding batches to CONTENTdm
 1. Open CONTENTdm Project Client and open a project pre-configured for the collection to which you are uploading.